YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario06/README.md

 Now that the admin has configured Trident to host block workloads (cf [Scenario05](../Scenario05/)), let's see how users would create applications with block volumes.
 Let's use the same unix app as in the Scenario04, the web server Ghost.

 If you have not yet read the [Addenda08](../../Addendum/Addenda08) about the Docker Hub management, it would be a good time to do so.
-Also, if no action has been made with regards to the container images, you can find a shell script in this directory _scenario06_pull_images.sh_ to pull images utilized in this scenario if needed.
-It uses 2 **optional** parameters, your Docker Hub login & password:
+Also, if no action has been made with regards to the container images, you can find a shell script in this directory _scenario06_pull_images.sh_ to pull images utilized in this scenario if needed:
 ```bash
 sh scenario06_pull_images.sh my_login my_password
 ```